 Political: Part of an organized effort to influence the decision-making of specific groups.
 Only federal campaigns.

-Message Content & Attributes
+Campaign Content & Attributes

 To help comply with regulations, we will also need to know if there are certain scenarios that your messaging may surround.